 - 7.3.7.1 Definition: HSREC approval for some or all parts of an approved research study is permanently withdrawn. - 7.3.7.2 Requirements: Termination may not be imposed through the expedited process.
-It may be imposed when the full HSREC determines that the actions required to adequately address the following issues cannot, or will not, occur: - 7.3.7.2.1 New information about a significant increase in risk and/or a significant decrease of benefits; - 7.3.7.2.2 Serious or continuing non-compliance with National/International regulations or HSREC requirements; or - 7.3.7.2.3 Other circumstances of significant concern to the HSREC. - 7.3.7.3 Outcomes: The terminated activities must be immediately halted, except for those activities and actions the HSREC requires for the safety and welfare of the subjects.
+It may be imposed when the full HSREC determines that the actions required to address the following issues adequately cannot, or will not, occur: - 7.3.7.2.1 New information about a significant increase in risk and/or a significant decrease in benefits; - 7.3.7.2.2 Serious or continuing non-compliance with National/International regulations or HSREC requirements; or - 7.3.7.2.3 Other circumstances of significant concern to the HSREC. - 7.3.7.3 Outcomes: The terminated activities must be immediately halted, except for those activities and actions the HSREC requires for the safety and welfare of the subjects.
 Terminated research is permanently closed and no longer requires continuing review (status reports).
-However, the HSREC may require a closure report from the investigator before it closes the research and the HSREC file.
+However, the HSREC may require a closure report from the investigator before it closes the research and the HSREC file. - 7.3.7.4 Procedures - 7.3.7.4.1 The termination must include a statement of the reasons for the termination.

-7.3.7.4 Procedures

-- 7.3.7.4.1 The termination must include a statement of the reasons for the termination.
 The HSREC must specify the specific activities that are terminated; otherwise, the termination is assumed to be a "full" termination of all research activities. - 7.3.7.4.2 Subject safety: The HSREC must identify and require any appropriate actions to protect the safety and welfare of past or currently enrolled subjects, together with a timeline for fulfilling these requirements.
-The HSREC may consult with the investigator in these issues.
-The HSREC should always consider: - 7.3.7.4.2.1 What activities (if any) should be allowed to continue (for example, follow-up visits that involve important monitoring assessments of subject safety): - 7.3.7.4.2.2 What information and additional procedures (if any) should be provided to past or currently enrolled subjects or other parties, as well as how and by whom. - 7.3.7.4.3 Communication: The termination is immediately reported in writing (and, usually, by phone) to the investigator.
+The HSREC may consult with the investigator on these issues.
+The HSREC should always consider: - 7.3.7.4.2.1 What activities (if any) should be allowed to continue (for example, follow-up visits that involve important monitoring assessments of subject safety); - 7.3.7.4.2.2 What information and additional procedures (if any) should be provided to past or currently enrolled subjects or other parties, as well as how and by whom. - 7.3.7.4.3 Communication: The termination is immediately reported in writing (and, usually, by phone) to the investigator.
 A copy of the formal HSREC termination letter is sent to the National Health Research Ethics Council (NHREC), South African Health Products Regulatory Authority where applicable (SAHPRA), the relevant UFS Research Committee, Head of the School, Dean of Faculty and the investigator's Head of academic department.

-7.3.7.5 Issues and guidance

-- 7.3.7.5.1 Other types of termination: A termination imposed by any entity other than the HSREC is not considered a termination of HSREC approval.
-Examples of non-HSREC terminations include termination imposed by: a Sponsor, Data and Safety Monitoring Board, Head of Department, University Dean or designee, or any relevant regulatory bodies. - 7.3.7.5.2 Examples of situations in which termination may be appropriate:

-patient population being studied.

-7.3.7.5.2.2 The researcher is unable, or persistently unwilling, to comply with the HSREC's requirements for resolving suspension of HSREC approval.
+- 7.3.7.5 Issues and guidance - 7.3.7.5.1 Other types of termination: A termination imposed by any entity other than the HSREC is not considered a termination of HSREC approval.
+Examples of non-HSREC terminations include termination imposed by a Sponsor, Data and Safety Monitoring Board, Head of Department, University Dean or designee, or any relevant regulatory bodies. - 7.3.7.5.2 Examples of situations in which termination may be appropriate: - 7.3.7.5.2.1 New information about an investigational drug or device shows that it is unsafe for use with the specific patient population being studied. - 7.3.7.5.2.2 The researcher is unable, or persistently unwilling, to comply with the HSREC's requirements for resolving the suspension of HSREC approval.

-8 REVIEW CRITERIA
+8. REVIEW CRITERIA